Filter Content

 Next P & C Meeting

-The last P&C meeting was held on the 27th of May at 2pm in the library.
-The date for the next meeting is Tuesday the 5th August at 2pm.
-I will update you all if this changes.
+The last P&C meeting was held on the 5th of August at 2pm in the Conference room.
+The date for the next meeting is still TBC but will be in the first week weeks of term 4.
+I will update you all when I have a date.
 If parents from the Learning Centre are available it would be lovely to have some represent us on the P&C. Membership is only a gold coin donation.

 Uniform Shop